 Because your fingers have easy-to-sense arteries, some of these devices are also able to gather precise data of your body’s vital signals.
 Then there are others that can be used to unlock your doors or smartphones or even send SOS messages.

-We saw a number of new products launched at last week’s Wearable Technology Show.
-This included: the Kerv Ring, which you can use to make payments anywhere in the world that displays the contactless MasterCard payment symbol; the Helios smart ring which wants to help you monitor the amount of sunlight you’re getting; and Numb, a ring that puts personal security right into your hands.
+A number of new products were launched this year including: the Kerv Ring, which you can use to make payments anywhere in the world that displays the contactless MasterCard payment symbol; the Helios smart ring which wants to help you monitor the amount of sunlight you’re getting; and Nimb, a ring that puts personal security right into your hands.

 Heart rate chest straps